 Muskingum University offers academic scholarships to traditional undergraduate students as part of the overall financial aid program.
 All applicants for admission are automatically reviewed for academic awards on the basis of their secondary school record (grade-point average in academic courses, class rank, strength of curriculum) and standardized test results.
 Performance in an on-campus scholarship competition may also be considered.
-These academic scholarships and award amounts/ranges for 2010-11 are:
+These academic scholarships and award amounts/ranges for 2015-16 are as follows:

-- John Glenn Scholarships Full tuition (excluding overload charges) - Muskingum Academic \$8,000 to \$17,000 per year - Science Division/Choose Ohio First Scholarships \$500 to \$3,000 per year outstanding students pursuing a degree in the natural and physical sciences, and nursing.
+- John Glenn Scholarships Full tuition (excluding overload charges) - Muskingum Academic Scholarships \$10,000 to \$18,000 per year which is determined by the secondary school record.
+Students must take part in the scholarship competition to be considered for the John Glenn Scholarship.
+Science Division/Choose Ohio First Scholarships are directed toward outstanding students pursuing a degree in the natural and physical sciences, and nursing.
 A separate application and interview are required.

-The value of a student's academic scholarship can be enhanced through an excellent performance in Muskingum's on-campus scholarship program; these enhancements typically range from \$500 to \$2,000 above the base scholarship level which is determined by the secondary school record.
-Students must take part in the scholarship competition to be considered for the John Glenn Scholarship.
+• Science Division/Choose Ohio First Scholarships - \$500 to \$3,000 per year The value of a student's academic scholarship can be enhanced through an excellent performance in Muskingum's on-campus scholarship program; these enhancements typically range from \$500 to \$3,000 above the base scholarship level